uladzislau21/sdrf_guides_R/README.md

     `mutate` function creates or updates columns, indicate the name of the column (enclose with `` if it contains spaces) and data (data can be a single value that will be recycled to length of n, or vector, where n is the number of rows)

-  More columns can be indicated throucgh comma.
+  More columns can be indicated through comma.

 - The following command will remove the column from the dataset:
 ```